After cooking more than 68 pounds of meat and 26 pounds of beans over two months, here's what we learned.

 - Pressure-cook white rice

-- Fill each machine with the same amount of water, set the machine to the high pressure-cooking setting, and track the temperature of the water for 15 minutes
+- Fill each machine with the same amount of water, set the machine to the high pressure-cook setting, and track the temperature of the water for 15 minutes

-- Fill each machine with the same amount of water, set the machine to the low pressure-cooking setting, and track the temperature of the water for 15 minutes
+- Fill each machine with the same amount of water, set the machine to the low pressure-cook setting, and track the temperature of the water for 15 minutes

-- Fill each machine with same amount of water, set the machine to the low slow-cooking setting, and track the temperature of the water for 5 hours
+- Fill each machine with the same amount of water, set the machine to the low slow-cook setting, and track the temperature of the water for 5 hours

 - When making stew, use sauté or sear/brown functions to see how well each machine can brown meat and sauté chopped onion